-- (e) The ability for Bonneville AWF members to utilize this government wide system and certification program will allow for greater career opportunities and a more standardized/modern training program and system.
+- (d) The ability for Bonneville AWF members to utilize this government wide system and certification program will allow for greater career opportunities and a more standardized/modern training program and system.
 The FAI CSOD system was designed for users to manage their training and certifications in a single system that has reciprocity throughout federal civilian agencies.
-If a Bonneville AWF member seeks opportunities in other agencies/departments, this certification is transportable, whereas the BPAC-C is not.
-The training for the BPAC-C and FAC-C are identical, so with the addition of this second track, Bonneville AWF members have enhanced career training/certification options.
-The one exception to FAC-C reciprocity/portability is within the Department of Defense, which utilizes the Defense Acquisition University (DAU) and in some cases may have additional requirements for certification. - (f) The addition of the FAC-C program track within Bonneville eliminates the need to maintain two separate systems with the exact same training curriculum.
+If a Bonneville AWF member seeks opportunities in other agencies/departments, this certification is transportable, whereas the BPAC-C is not. - (e) The addition of the FAC-C program track within Bonneville eliminates the need to maintain two separate systems with the exact same training curriculum.
 An additional benefit is that the FAI CSOD system is self-contained and maintained outside of Bonneville, so there are zero resources devoted to ensuring system availability vs. the Bonneville system which is manually kept by a single training officer in a Microsoft Access platform.
-To modernize and streamline the Contracting Certification program within Bonneville, the decision was made by the HCA to discontinue the BPAC-C program effective September 30, 2020 for new entrants. - (g) The BPAC-C Program was discontinued on September 30, 2020 and no "new" BPAC-C certifications will be issued to any Bonneville staff (this does not apply to current Bonneville AWF members seeking higher BPAC-C levels who have already been certified in the BPAC-C program).
-All valid BPAC-C certificates issued before October 1, 2020 will remain valid and recertified every 2 years as long as: 1) the Bonneville AWF member is currently occupying an 1102 position within Bonneville and, 2) the minimum CLP's are completed by the certificate holder prior to the expiration date of the certification.
-A BPAC-C certification will be valid so long as the individual completes the appropriate number of certified/validated CLP's required. - (h) Effective January 1, 2016 all newly employed Bonneville AWF members in the GS-1102 career series will be enrolled in the FAC-C certification program through FAI CSOD.
+To modernize and streamline the Contracting Certification program within Bonneville, the decision was made by the HCA to discontinue the BPAC-C program effective September 30, 2020 for new entrants.

+- (f) The BPAC-C Program was discontinued on September 30, 2020 and no "new" BPAC-C certifications will be issued to any Bonneville staff (this does not apply to current Bonneville AWF members seeking higher BPAC-C levels who have already been certified in the BPAC-C program).
+All valid BPAC-C certificates issued before October 1, 2020 will remain valid and recertified every 2 years as long as: 1) the Bonneville AWF member is currently occupying an 1102 position within Bonneville and, 2) the minimum CLP's (Continuous Learning Points) are completed by the certificate holder prior to the expiration date of the certification.
+A BPAC-C certification will be valid so long as the individual completes the appropriate number of certified/validated CLP's required. - (g) Effective January 1, 2016 all newly employed Bonneville AWF members in the GS-1102 career series will be enrolled in the FAC-C certification program through FAI CSOD.
 New BPAC-C certifications will no longer be available/issued to these AWF members.
 This does not affect current Bonneville AWF members seeking higher BPAC-C levels; it only means that new GS-1102's to Bonneville will start their training career utilizing the FAI curriculum and the FAI CSOD system to work towards their FAC-C.